President and lawmakers push for new gun legislation

 “Republicans are not willing to support everything that I support, like banning assault weapons, but I really think we could pass something that saves lives,” Murphy said.

-Murphy said red flag laws, background checks expansion, and safe storage are some of the things on the table.
+Murphy said red flag laws, background checks expansion, and safe storage is some of the things on the table.

 “We should have an all-of-the-above strategy and that’s ultimately the path to 60 votes,” Murphy said.

-“This is insane and there’s things we can do to stop it,” Rep. Adam Kinzinger (R-Ill.) said.
+“This is insane and there are things we can do to stop it,” Rep. Adam Kinzinger (R-Ill.) said.

 On ABC’s This Week, Kinzinger said he believes the gun owners and supporters need to step up.